What is sponge rubber used for?

 What are the properties of sponge rubber?

-Sponge rubber is typically designed to be closed cell and is also known as expanded rubber.
+Sponge rubber can be designed to be open cell or closed cell, but is most commonly used as closed cell and is also known as expanded rubber.
 Inside a piece of sponge rubber, there are enclosed capsules, or cells, that do not connect with each other.
 They look very similar to the “bubbles” in a piece of extremely dense foam.

 These cell walls are useful for preventing water, air, and to some extent sound from passing through the material.
-Closed cell sponge rubber can be modified to embody specific products necessary to make it suitable for a unique application.
+Closed cell sponge rubber can be modified to embody various products necessary to make it suitable for a specific application.

-EPDM closed cell sponge rubber offers great ozone resistance and stands up well to adverse weather conditions.
-However, it is vulnerable to certain fuels and oils and may fall short of UL flame ratings unless a suitable additive is added.
+Closed cell EPDM sponge rubber offers great ozone resistance and stands up well to adverse weather conditions.
+However, it is vulnerable to certain fuels and oils and may fall short of UL flame ratings unless a suitable additive is added to improve its flame-retardant qualities.

-Silicone closed cell sponge rubber is stable at both high and low-temperature extremes.
+Closed cell silicone sponge rubber is stable at both high and low-temperature extremes.
 It’s characteristically less flame-resistant than many other closed cell sponge rubbers but does offer excellent sunlight and ozone degradation resistance.

 Neoprene closed cell sponge rubber is designed to be more flame resistant than many of its counterparts.
 It can withstand intermittent exposure to temperatures of up to approximately 90°C, and with careful compound manipulation can resist light oil contact, acids, alkalis, and ozone damage.